Search Options

 Authors: A. Yamanaka, Yoshihiro Tomita, Tomohiro Takaki

-However, arbitrary number of crystal orientation can be described by only
+However, arbitrary number of crystal orientation can be described by only two order parameters.

 The KWC model also allows for the grains to rotate.